Transducing Linear Decompositions of Tournaments: Transducing an ordering

 Let us begin the proof of \cref{lem:transduce-ordering}, by induction on the pair~$(p,q)$ ordered lexicographically.
 Choose the bound~$f(k,p,q)$ to satisfy:

 Consider a bag~$B \in \mathfrak{C}_K$ whose internal tournament is~$T$, and with factorisation depth~$(p,q)$.

 In the base case~$p = q = 0$, the bag~$B$ is atomic, and the result is trivial.
 Assume now that~$p>0$ or~$q>0$, so that the Simon's factorisation of~$B$ has either a binary or an idempotent operation at the root.
-The transduction~$\Phi_{(p,q)}^k$ starts by guessing which of these two cases occurs (this can be simulated using a colouring step), and will continue with a different transduction for each.
+The transduction~$\Phi_{(p,q)}^k$ starts by guessing which of these two cases occurs.
+This is simply a boolean guess, which can be simulated with the non-deterministic colouring operation.
+Depending on this `binary' or `idempotent' guess, the transduction continues with the corresponding branch described in the next two paragraphs; this means that the formulas used in the transduction~$\Phi_{(p,q)}^k$ are of the form $(idempotent \land \phi_I) \lor (\lnot idempotent \land \phi_B)$, where $idempotent$ represents the previous boolean guess, and $\phi_B,\phi_I$ describe the appropriate transduction for the binary and idempotent cases respectively.